10 Best Kettlebell Swing Alternatives (For Home Or Gym)

 Deltoids

 Kettlebell swings mimic the front raise, generally regarded as the best workout for the front deltoids.
-These muscles contribute to the swing alongside momentum from your hip extension and are responsible for controlling the lowering arc of the kettlebell too.
+These muscles that are worked by kettlebell swings contribute to the swing alongside momentum from your hip extension and are responsible for controlling the lowering arc of the kettlebell too.

 Erector Spinae